-- A Site Environment Plan (SEP) identifying fuel storage and refuelling locations will be developed and this plan will also identify the spill kit locations.
-Spill response kits will be required for each piece of heavy equipment (i.e. Excavators, Loaders, Trucks) which will be at least 21 litre drum size each with spill pads, sorbent, small boom, plastic garbage bag and gloves. - Silt traps will be installed on surface water drains during the site development works. - Constructing buildings and roads above the flood level to ensure that back flows through the surface water outfalls will not occur. - All foul and other waste water will be discharged to the foul drainage system. - The storm drainage system with associated hydrocarbon interceptors and silt collection will be cleaned and maintained on an on-going basis throughout its lifetime in a manner and frequency that is in line with guidelines and ensures water-quality protection of all water courses during/after the cleaning/maintenance processes.
+- A silt fence in compliance with CIRIA C532 shall be used as a mitigation measure to prevent silting up of the adjoining water course.
+The silt fence shall be erected along the northern boundary to control water pollution from the construction site to the Glashaboy River . - A Site Environment Plan (SEP) identifying fuel storage and refuelling locations will be developed and this plan will also identify the spill kit locations.
+Spill response kits will be required for each piece of heavy equipment (i.e. Excavators, Loaders, Trucks) which will be at least 21 litre drum size each with spill pads, sorbent, small boom, plastic garbage bag and gloves.

+- Silt traps will be installed on surface water drains during the site development works. - Constructing buildings and roads above the flood level to ensure that back flows through the surface water outfalls will not occur. - All foul and other waste water will be discharged to the foul drainage system. - The storm drainage system with associated hydrocarbon interceptors and silt collection will be cleaned and maintained on an on-going basis throughout its lifetime in a manner and frequency that is in line with guidelines and ensures water-quality protection during/after the cleaning/maintenance processes.